RichardValerosoUniverse/World-at-35/README.md

-GitHub thru Psychiatrist Richard Madriñan Valeroso,LMT,MD is a  platform of hardware and software in one is exclusive on its own by default. 🤣
+uGitHub thru Psychiatrist Richard Madriñan Valeroso,LMT,MD is a  platform of hardware and software in one is exclusive on its own by default. 🤣
 The system is used by all institutions for validity and all processes.
 Hence, all fraudulent activities can be monitored.
 There is NO ESCAPE since all transactions and changes/modifications have